AlbeMiglio/CI2025_lab3_reviewA/README.md

 ### 3. Correctness Verification
 We validated that for non-negative graphs, all three algorithms return identical path costs (within floating-point tolerance), confirming the mathematical correctness of the implementation and the A* heuristic fix.

+### 4. Negative Cycles & Reachability
+When Negative Weights are enabled with high connectivity (e.g., C=0.8), the Bellman-Ford algorithm frequently returns no solution.

+This is correct behavior, not a bug.
+In dense random graphs with negative edges, the probability of forming a Negative Weight Cycle approaches 100%.

 ## How to Run
 To reproduce the experiments, benchmarks, and generate the dataset: